ChrisMavrommatis/ocmp/README.md

 OCMP is a recursive acronym for "OCMP Consent Management Platform" and is a free and open source project that provides a transparent way of managing consent.

-This project is mostly aimed towards static sites that are build with static site generators like Jekyll.
+This project is mostly aimed towards static sites that are built with static site generators like Jekyll.

 For directions on how to use OCMP and its features refer to the documentation.